ORTools4MTEX/ORTools/README.md

 ### [Example 5](./ORTools_example5.m)
 #### Partial parent grain reconstruction to clean TRWIP steel EBSD data
 This example is of a 20% cold-rolled twinning and transformation induced plasticity (TRWIP) steel microstructure presenting with a two-step martensitic transformation in which ε martensite formed from γ austenite, and α' martensite formed from ε martensite.
-Using the OR peak fitter, we discover that two possible ORs could be in operation for the γ to α' microstructure.
+Using the [OR peak fitter](https://github.com/frankNiessen/ORTools/blob/master/README.md#peakFitORs) function, we discover that two possible ORs could be in operation for the γ to α' microstructure.
 We identify that the first of them is not a real OR but corresponds to points that were misindexed as α' even though they belong to γ.
-We use the parent phase reconstruction features in MTEX to revert these misindexed points with the apparent OR.
+We use the parent phase reconstruction features in MTEX and the apprent OR to revert these misindexed points to γ.
 We then re-run the grain calculation and the OR peak fitter to show that the apparent OR was eliminated.
-This example serves as a template of how to reconstruct parent phase microstructures based on multiple orientation relationships in one microstructure.
+This example also serves as a template on how to reconstruct parent phase microstructures based on multiple ORs in one microstructure.

 *EBSD map courtesy: Pramanik et al. https://doi.org/10.1016/j.msea.2018.06.024*